Yaaqoub/SurveyApp/README.md

 ![results](/images/results.png)

-This app is written with the [Bootstrap](http://getbootstrap.com/), so naturally the UI is mobile friendly.
+This app is written using the [Bootstrap](http://getbootstrap.com/) framework, so naturally the UI is mobile friendly.
 Using Bootstrap, the web app will automatically be resized to scale to fit on your phone screens

 And that's about it, happy surveying!